envoynetwork/staking-contract/demo/README.md

 This small React app will create a front end to integrate with the smart contract.
 Before you start, you should:

-- Fetch all the source code from [https://github.com/envoynetwork/staking-contract]
+- Fetch all the source code from [https://github.com/envoynetwork/staking-contract](https://github.com/envoynetwork/staking-contract) and navigate to the `demo` folder.
 - Run `npm install` to install the required packages
 - Create a `.env` file based on the `template.env` template.
 The Infura key is not filled in yet, this should be provided if you want to change contract state.
 If only read functions are applied, the key is not needed.
 - To be sure you have the latest version of the contract, run `copy_abi.sh`.
 It will copy the latest ABI from the Truffle project.